dlplabs-io/auto-dlp/docs/api-patterns.md

 - Checks if the file already has a proof transaction on chain
 - If not, submits the proof to the blockchain using the Gelato relay service
 - Updates the file record with the relay task URL
-- Asynchronously updates the transaction hash and on-chain status when complete
+- Returns immediately without waiting for the transaction to complete

 **Response (Successful Submission):**
 ```json